Fri 16 Jan 2009

 [8] Comments

 (Note: This post has been significantly edited since it was originally posted in order to provide more up-to-date information about the deck and its publishing history.
-The “My Thoughts” section of this updated post contains my personal comments and review from the original post, with just some minor tweaking.)
+The “My Original Review” section of this updated post contains my personal comments and review from the original post, with just some minor tweaking.)

 About the Deck